NUSTemple/scala-training/02-Build a scala Hello World App.md

 ### Create a  jar for deployment usage

 We will use Maven plugin in intellij to build the jar.
+This plugin should be available directly if you create a Maven project.
 Related plugin will be downloaded and jar (`my-first-scala-app-1.0-SNAPSHOT.jar`) will be built in `target` directory.

 ![Run Scala Script](./img/02-Hello-World-05.png)